TencentARC/SEED-Story/README.md

 <img src="assets/teaser.jpg" width="800" alt="Teaser image">

-**Overview of the SEED-Story.** Training Pipeline: In Stage 1, we pre-trains an SD-XL-based de-tokenizer to reconstruct images by taking the features of a pre-trained ViT as inputs.
+**Overview of the SEED-Story.** Training Pipeline: In Stage 1, we pre-train an SD-XL-based de-tokenizer to reconstruct images by taking the features of a pre-trained ViT as inputs.
 In Stage 2, we sample an interleaved image-text sequence of a random length and train the MLLM by performing next-word prediction and image feature regression between the output hidden states of the learnable queries and ViT features of the target image.
 In Stage 3, the regressed image features from the MLLM are fed into the de-tokenizer for tuning SD-XL, enhancing the consistency of the characters and styles in the generated images.

 <img src="assets/pipeline.jpg" width="800" alt="Pipeline image">